robbarclay/gandeloaf-arcane-autobot/README.md

 ## Summary
 As of May 2024 Arcane became a viable new Magery build, one that doesn't require summoning to be viable.
 I wrote this script as there weren't any other free publicly accessible arcane bot scripts.
-The script is built heavily upon work done by SINGsingFan in the past, I have however disabled all summoning functionality and added a great many extra buffs and functionality like dealing with poison's automatically.
+The script is built upon work done by SINGsingFan in the past.
+All summoning functionality has been removed, many extra buffs and spells added, and functionality like dealing with poison is now implemented.